yuuzi41/asus_x205ta_jp_key_workaround/README.md

 this python script is a work-around for a issue that ASUS EeeBook X205TA Japanese Keyboard is not inputtable some keys (such as yen, pipe, underscore, ..).

-these keys are recognized by kernel's HID (you can watch /dev/hidraw0 and input these keys), but hid-input driver doesn't have mapping from hid input to scancode.
+these keys are recognized by kernel's HID (watch /dev/hidraw0 and input these keys), but hid-input driver doesn't have mapping from HID to scancode.

-this python script has running on userland, reading /dev/hidraw0, if detect yen or backslash, this script fire key event via uinput,
+this script has running on userland, reading /dev/hidraw0, if detect yen or backslash, this script fire key events via uinput.

 ## prerequisite